elegant-scipy/elegant-scipy/markdown/ch5.markdown

 ## scipy.sparse data formats

 We covered the internal data format of NumPy arrays in Chapter 1.
-I hope you agree that it's a fairly intuitive, and, in some sense, inevitable format to hold n-dimensional array data.
+We hope you agree that it's a fairly intuitive, and, in some sense, inevitable format to hold n-dimensional array data.
 For sparse matrices, there are actually a wide array of possible formats, and the "right" format depends on the problem you want to solve.